Soldiers of the Cross Church: Structure

 The Soldiers of the Cross are known by the distinctive white uniforms worn by their missionaries and ministers.
 From its beginning, this Church was organized in a hierarchical form by its founder Sellers.
 The members of the organization who dedicate their lives as missionaries wear on their uniforms an insignia that indicates their grade or rank within the hierarchy of the Church.
 The IEISCC is governed by a Superior Council presided over by the Apostle-Director.
-Bishop Miguel Rodriguez was elected to the position of Apostle-Director of the IEISCC on May 30, 2008.
+Bishop Miguel Rodríguez was elected to the position of Apostle-Director of the IEISCC on May 30, 2008.